Dynamics of Schwarz reflections: the mating phenomena: Introduction

 Let us now describe the basic dynamical objects associated with iteration of Schwarz reflection maps.
-Given an algebraic droplet $T$ and the corresponding reflection $\sigma: \overline{T^c}\to \hat\C$, we partition $\hat\C$ into two invariant sets.
-The first one is an open set called the {\it tiling set}.
-It is the set of all points that eventually escape to $T$ (where $\sigma$ is no longer defined).
-Alternatively, the tiling set is the union of all ``tiles", the {\it fundamental tile} $T$ (with singular points removed) and the components of all its pre-images under the iterations of $\sigma$.
-The second invariant set is the {\it non-escaping} set, the complement of the tiling set; it is analogous to the filled in Julia set in polynomial dynamics.
-The dynamics of $\sigma$ on the non-escaping set is much like the dynamics of an anti-holomorphic rational-like map (which may be ``pinched").
-On the other hand, the dynamics on the tiling set exhibits features of reflection groups; this is particularly evident if the tiling set is {\it unramified} (i.e. if it does not contain any critical point of $\sigma$).
+Given a disjoint collection of quadrature domains, we call the complement of their union a \emph{droplet}.
+Removing the finitely many singular points from the boundary of a droplet yields the \emph{desingularized droplet} or the \emph{fundamental tile}.
+One can then look at a partially defined anti-holomorphic dynamical system $\sigma$ that acts on the closure of each quadrature domain as its Schwarz reflection map.
+Under this dynamical system, the Riemann sphere $\widehat{\C}$ admits a dynamically invariant partition.
+The first one is an open set called the {\it escaping/tiling set}, it is the set of all points that eventually escape to the fundamental tile (on the interior of which $\sigma$ is not defined).
+Alternatively, the tiling set is the union of all ``tiles", the {\it fundamental tile} $T$ and the components of all its preimages under the iterations of $\sigma$ (the tiling structure is reminiscent of tessellations of the unit disk under reflection groups).
+The second invariant set is the {\it non-escaping} set, the complement of the tiling set; or equivalently, the set of all points on which $\sigma$ can be iterated forever (the non-escaping set is analogous to the filled Julia set in polynomial dynamics; i.e., the set of points with bounded forward orbits under a polynomial).
+When the tiling set contains no critical points of $\sigma$, it is often the case that the dynamics of $\sigma$ on its non-escaping set resembles that of an anti-polynomial on its filled Julia set, while the $\sigma-$action on the tiling set exhibits features of reflection groups.

-This is precisely the case if $T$ is a deltoid.
-Figure~\ref{deltoid_reflection_pic} shows the tiling and the non-escaping sets as well as their common boundary, which is simultaneously analogous to the Julia set of an anti-polynomial and to the limit set of a group.
+This is precisely the case if $T$ is the deltoid.
+Figure~\ref{deltoid_reflection_pic} (right) shows the tiling and the non-escaping sets as well as their common boundary, which is simultaneously analogous to the Julia set of an anti-polynomial (i.e., the boundary of the filled Julia set) and to the limit set of a group.
 In fact, the Schwarz reflection $\sigma$ of the deltoid is the ``mating" of the anti-polynomial $z\mapsto \overline{z}^2$ and the reflection map $\rho$ in the following sense.
-As it was mentioned above, the conformal dynamical systems

-and can be glued together by the circle homeomorphism $\mathcal{E}$ (which conjugates $\rho$ to $f_0$ on $\mathbb{T}$) to yield a (partially defined) topological map $\eta$ on a topological $2$-sphere.
+The conformal dynamical systems can be glued together by the circle homeomorphism $\mathcal{E}$ (which conjugates $\rho$ to $f_0$ on $\mathbb{T}$) to yield a partially defined topological map $\eta$ on a topological $2$-sphere.
 There exists a unique conformal structure on this $2$-sphere which makes $\eta$ an anti-holomorphic map conformally conjugate to $\sigma$.

 In Section~\ref{deltoid_reflection}, we study in detail the dynamics of the Schwarz reflection map $\sigma$ of the deltoid (which is one of the simplest non-trivial dynamical systems generated by Schwarz reflections), and prove the following theorem: